EmilyCheoh/notes/lec14/README.md

 children, finding the smaller of the two, and swap it with that one.
 Then proceed down the tree, swapping with the smaller of the children, until either the node is less than both children, or there are no children to swap with.
-This procedure, called trickling down, also restores the heap invariant.
+This procedure, called percolating down, also restores the heap invariant.
 Why?

 ### Why a complete tree?